Capital Improvement Program

 |Core Business Area||Approximate Funding|

-The Heating and Cooling Program is self-funded through revenues it generates from customers.
-The Water Supply Program funds the development of long term water supplies from surface and alternative groundwater sources through a fee assessed to ratepayers.
-The Water Delivery/Wastewater CIP funds the expansion, improvement and replacement of infrastructure required to generate, deliver, collect and treat water and wastewater through bonds, revenues and impact fees.
+The Chilled Water Program is self-funded through revenues it generates from customers.
+The Water Supply Program, which includes the development of long-term water supplies from surface and alternative groundwater sources, is funded through the water supply fee.
+The Water Delivery/Wastewater CIP includes projects that expand, improve and replace infrastructure required to generate, deliver, collect and treat water and wastewater and is funded through bonds, revenues and impact fees.

-The overall funding split for the 2013 water delivery and wastewater collection and treatment program is 90% repairs and replacements and 10% additional capacity to support new growth and development.
+The overall funding split for the 2016 water production and delivery and the wastewater collection and treatment program is 93% repairs and replacements and 7% additional capacity to support new growth and development.

-The 2013 program was developed using a refined prioritization process started in 2006.
-Projects generated by Treatment, Production, Master Planning, Facilities Engineering, and Distribution and Collection departments were reviewed and scored by a CIP Planning Group consisting of submitting vice presidents, directors and managers.
+The 2016 program was developed using a refined prioritization process started in 2006.
+Projects generated by the CIP stakeholder groups from SAWS Treatment, Production, Master Planning, Facilities Engineering, Operations, and Distribution and Collection departments were reviewed and scored by a CIP Planning Group consisting of submitting vice presidents, directors and managers.
 The scoring process addressed the business risk exposure, independent of available funds, through a derivative of the Failure Modes and Effects Analysis (FMEA) methodology.
 FMEA provides a structured approach to the analysis of risk through a composite index that considers potential impact of failure, probability of occurrence, and ability to mitigate the impact.
-Projects were totaled by dollar amount and compared to the long term funding strategy, and final selection was made by SAWS' Executive Management Team and approved by SAWS' Board of Trustees.
+Projects were totaled by dollar amount and compared to the long term funding strategy.
+The CIP projects were developed using 2015 cost estimates, and SAWS overhead and an inflation factor of 2.8% per year were added to develop the programmed costs for 2016 and future years.
+The 2016 and 5-year CIP project lists were reviewed in detail by an executive CIP review committee.
+Projects were totaled by dollar amount and compared to the long term funding strategy and final selection was made by SAWS Executive Management Team and approved by SAWS Board of Trustees.